 “Want gray water fish.” ??
 We went to a birthday party at the bowling place which went about as expected with preschoolers who can’t take turns yet.
 But after we saw this awesome aquarium and it was a perfect cool down break. ??
 Now we’re home and he can’t stop asking about the fish.
 I definitely need to take him to more aquariums. . #toddlerslife #toddlerfun #toddlermommy #toddlermom #preschoolerlife #preschoolermom #boymommy? #boymomlife #fabworkingmomlife #workingmomma #workingmommy #workingmomlife

 Give your child your full attention when they’re talking to you.
 Build on what they’re saying.
 Ask them how they feel and what they like.
 Children learn by asking questions, and answering them can help too.
 Include open-ended questions that will stimulate conversation.

 Letting your child choose between two objects, whether it is what to wear today or what snack to eat, isn’t just great advice to help give toddlers some control.
 It exposes your child to new words and motivates them to use words to communicate their power.

 Tips for Reading with Your Preschooler or Toddler to Develop Language Skills:

-Use add-on words.
 Illustrated books are lovely for word exploration and language development.
-As your child points out a flower on the page, add-on a descriptive word such as a color or size.
+As your child points out a flower on the page, add on a descriptive word such as a color or size.

+How to develop language skills in toddlers?
 Help your child to succeed in school and beyond by teaching them how to express themselves and understand others at an early age.
-Spending time talking and reading with your child draws you closer together while you encourage their growth and development.
+Spending time talking and reading with your child draws you closer together while you encourage their growth and toddler language development.